-There are currently no Victorian councils that use this valuation base.
-With valuations based simply on the valuation of land and with only very limited ability to apply differential rates, the implementation of SV in a South Gippsland Shire context would cause a massive shift in rate burden from the industrial/commercial sectors onto the residential sector.
+With the recent movement of Monash City Council to CIV Rating, there are no Victorian councils that use this valuation base.
+With valuations based simply on the valuation of land and with only very limited ability to apply differential rates, the implementation of SV in a South Gippsland Shire context would cause a massive shift in rate burden from the industrial / commercial sectors onto the residential sector.

-There would be further rating movements away from modern townhouse style developments on relatively small land parcels to older established homes on the more typical guarter acre residential block.
+There would be further rating movements away from modern townhouse style developments on relatively small land parcels to older established homes on the more typical quarter acre residential block.

-It is difficult to see an equity argument being served by the implementation of SV in South Gippsland Shire.
+In very many ways, it is difficult to see an equity argument being served by the implementation of SV in South Gippsland Shire.